-I am an Assistant Professor since 2020 within the Networks and Systems division of the Department of Computer Science and Engineering, a shared department between Chalmers University of Technology and University of Gothenburg (IT Faculty).
-Within the division, I am working in the Distributed Computing and Systems group in EDIT building at Johanneberg Campus.
-Research-wise, I am currently mainly working on different distributed problems targeting the reduction of communication overhead in vehicular networks, smart grids and other IoT systems, in collaboration with Marina Papatriantafilou and Vincenzo Gulisano.
+I am an Assistant Professor since 2020 within the Network and Systems unit, in the division of Computer and Network Systems, Department of Computer Science and Engineering, a shared department between Chalmers University of Technology and University of Gothenburg (IT Faculty).
+Within the unit, I am taking part in the Distributed Computing and Systems group located in EDIT building at Johanneberg Campus.
+Research-wise, I am currently mainly working on different distributed problems targeting the efficient usage of data communication channels, and dealing with distributed systems and mobile networking, big data analysis and streaming analytics for Cyber-Physical Systems (CPS), 5G core network architecture, connected and autonomous vehicles, distributed power systems and efficient P2P energy sharing.

 Temporary Teaching and Research Fellow (French: ATER for Attaché Temporaire à l'Enseignement et à la Recherche) working at Theoretical Computer Science Laboratory (LIF) and teaching at the Faculty of Science of Aix-Marseille Université.
 I worked in the Distributed Algorithms (DALGO) team within the LIF.